wwwted/ndb-cluster-workshop/labs/Lab_4_mon.md

 #### dict_obj_info
 The dict_obj_info table provides information about NDB data dictionary (DICT) objects such as tables and indexes.
-Lets find some information about our test table created above.
+Lets find some information about our test table created above, if you want to filer out some schemas or tables add where clause to statement and filter on fq_name, format of fq_name is \<schema\>/def/\<table\> as seen for our test table below.
 ```
 mysql> select * from dict_obj_info where fq_name='ted/def/test';
 +------+------+---------+-------+-----------------+---------------+--------------+